Zumbehl Road Culvert Replacement

 - Project Charter approved in October 2019.
 George Butler Associates (GBA) was selected to perform design engineering services.

 - Field investigations were completed April 2020.
-Plans have been submitted and sent to MoDOT and Saint Charles County for review and approval.
+Preliminary plans were approved by MoDOT and Saint Charles County.